Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

 ## Some context on keyboards

 I got into mechanical keyboards a few weeks ago. (months ago\* as I publish this so late…)
-Being a software engineer I spend a lot of type on my keyboard and — believe it or not — I sometimes even type on it to summon the favors of computer gods.
+Being a software engineer I spend a lot of time on my keyboard and — believe it or not — I sometimes even type on it to summon the favors of computer gods.

 After being curious about numerous keyboard options for a long time I finally crossed the line and ordered a Keychron K3v2 as my first step in the field.